tt-bot-dev/tt.bot/README.md

 [![Discord][discord shield]][discord invite] [![Add me!][tt.bot add shield]][tt.bot invite]
 [![Build Status][gh shield]][gh]

-tt.bot is a bot with aim for moderation and fun written in JavaScript using [Node.js] and [Eris] library.
+tt.bot is a bot with aim for moderation and utilities written in JavaScript using [Node.js] and the [Sosamba] framework based on the [Eris] library.
-Also a real life example of [Sosamba] usage.

 # Features
 Check a special page for [tt.bot](https://tttie.github.io/ttbot)